 In Shinjuku Kabukicho, Tokyo, there is a stage performance called the Ninja + Kabuki Show.

-Ninja × Kabuki Performance
+Ninja × Kabuki Show

 The show is mainly designed for international visitors, and the explanations are given in English.
 Most of the audience are tourists rather than local Japanese.

-The performance mixes elements of Samurai, Ninja, and Kabuki, offering a simplified version of what many travelers imagine as “Japanese culture.”
+The performance mixes elements of Ninja, and Kabuki, offering a simplified version of what many travelers imagine as “Japanese culture.”

 The Goddess of Light descended from the heavens and entrusted the white ninja, Dragon, with a sacred sword that would bring peace to the world.
 However, his destined rival, the black ninja Tiger, ambushes him and steals the sword.
 Devastated, Dragon falls in love with an Oiran—a courtesan who is the incarnation of the Goddess.
 Determined to fulfill his mission, he challenges Tiger once more.